quarks-edge/quarks.documentation/docs/index.markdown

 ---

 # Quarks Documentation
 Documentation for Quarks Project

-# Table of Content
+# Table of Contents
 {% include nav.html context="/docs/"%}

 # New Documentation

-To request new documentation, please open an issue here:
+Quarks is evolving, and so is the documentation.
+If the existing documentation hasn't answered your questions, you can request new or updated documentation by opening an issue.

+Click on "New Documentation" to open an issue:

    <form action="{{site.docsurl}}/issues/new" target="_blank">
   	  <input type="submit" value="New Documentation">